 Every company or person supplying gas or electricity or other illuminant to any premises on fire in a fire district or to any premises where a hazardous material incident is occurring or a rescue is being carried out shall forthwith, when so requested by the FES Commissioner, send some competent person to shut off or disconnect the supply to such premises or any adjoining premises.

-[Section 57 amended by No. 52 of 1994 s.
+[Section 57 amended: No. 52 of 1994 s.
 26; No. 42 of 1998 s.
 37; No. 22 of 2012 s.
 94.]

 58. Police and others to aid FES Commissioner